samirsalman/UserManager-NodeJS/README.md

 # User Manager NodeJS

 ## Short Description
-A User Manager Project, written in NodeJS to create/read/delete/update users in a MongoDB database, manage login/register with or without cookie and PRO feature of user.
+A User Manager Project, written in NodeJS to create/read/delete/update users in a MongoDB database, manage login/register with or without cookie and PRO feature of a user.

 ## Features

-- Customizable User schema that using mongoose package to comunicate with MongoDB
+- Customizable User schema that using mongoose package to communicate with MongoDB
 - CRUD operations for Users and Cookies
 - Login/Logout
 - Registration User